About me

 My Practice

-Liberation work means I bring many psychological approaches (traditional and more progressive, too), all centred around your wellbeing, safety, choices and empowerment.
+Integrated support means I bring many psychological approaches (traditional and more progressive, too), all centred around your wellbeing, safety, choices and empowerment.
 Your comfort, psychological safety, and preferences are my priorities.

 I can help you find the right therapeutic approach.
 In our sessions, we can explore and make meaning from your experience of the world through a safe, trusted, non-judgmental conversation.
 We can create a calm, trusted space for your healing.
 We can identify the roots of your challenges and find ways to move forward.
 We can reflect on oppression and misuse of power in our lives and identify safe and sustainable ways to resist it.
 Together, we can identify opportunities for healing – some can be practical, and others may require deeper psychological exploration.
 Finally, we can also explore liberation towards a healthier, happier life.
 Additionally, I am passionate about good digital wellbeing and trauma recovery.
 I offer NET therapy for PTSD.
-I am a certified Virtual Reality counsellor and a founder of a digital wellbeing startup, Voxel Hub.
+I am a certified Virtual Reality counsellor and the founder of a digital wellbeing startup, Voxel Hub.
 I am a certified Geek Therapist.

 I combine my experience in teaching, business, charity work, digital activism, and youth projects to offer an affirming view of good mental health in the digital age.
 I support people struggling with negative tech bias, technophobia, digital fatigue, online abuse, geek discrimination, and addictive online behaviours.